 By not drinking, you’ll end up being better company because you’ll be forced to sharpen your social skills to get involved.
 Just keep asking questions, you’ll get there eventually.

 If you’re in an environment where you can’t be bothered explaining yourself; you can always use a cop-out like driving or getting up early.
-You don’t need to be that douchebag that explains that Warren Buffet or Steve Jobs don’t drink, either.
+You don’t need to be that douchebag that explains that Warren Buffett or Steve Jobs don’t drink, either.

 Usually, after the first few drinks, people stop asking anyway.
 If you can retail your mental toughness through the first round, you’re generally set for the rest of the night.